bshaffer/sfHadoriThemePlugin/README.md

 -------------------------

 Where before, you may have specified the `getTableMethod` parameter, now you override the `getBaseQuery()` function in your actions.class.php.
 By default, this returns a `Doctrine_Query` object from your table via the `createQuery()` function.
-Override `getBaseQuery` to add where clauses and other customizations.
-Just be sure that method returns a `Doctrine_Query` instance, and you'll be all set!
+Override `getBaseQuery` to add WHERE clauses and other customizations.
+Just be sure the method returns a `Doctrine_Query` instance, and you're set!

     // override getBaseQuery and join in the User table protected function getBaseQuery()